-- Dracula A.D.
-1972, their Setting Update that was actually made at the time it was set, inverts this.
+- The Setting Update Dracula A.D.
+1972 inverts this.
 Drac's latest victim drifts about in a very-chic-by-early-70s-standards combination fluffy bob/long-in-the-back haircut and a standard diaphanous pseudo-Victorian shift.

-- Bram Stokers Dracula is a weird case.
+- Bram Stoker's Dracula is a weird case.
 Lucy and Mina wear painstakingly carefully designed late-Victorian gowns about 80% of the time, with appropriate hairstyles to match, even when the costumes are ugly by modern standards (Lucy's direly frumpy wedding dress◊ comes to mind).
 But when the Rule of Symbolism flies in, accuracy goes straight out the window, resulting in a few costumes that are just off the wall.
 Mina's decades-out-of-style bustle dress however is meant to show that she's a poor school mistress who can't afford the latest fashions.

 - Mostly averted in Doctor Zhivago, but all the women have very 60s hair.

-- In the Clash of the Titans remake, the Greek Gods have Medieval European suits of armors.
-Yes, from the High Middle Ages- complete with armor plates.
+- In the Clash of the Titans remake, the Greek Gods have Medieval European suits of armor.
+Yes, from the High Middle Ages, and complete with armor plates.
 The Greek Goddesses and the civilians wear Hellenic period costumes, instead of the Mycenean or classical periods more appropriate to the subject matter, creating an overall Anachronism Stew.